concinim/wh-acd/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.wh-acd_short}}
 {: #data-storage}

-User configuration data is encrypted and stored in {{site.data.keyword.cos_short}} using {{site.data.keyword.keymanagementservicelong_notm}}.
-For more information on {{site.data.keyword.cos_short}}'s integration with {{site.data.keyword.keymanagementservicelong_notm}} visit [{{site.data.keyword.cos_short}}'s encryption documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-encryption).
+User configuration data is encrypted and stored in {{site.data.keyword.cos_short}} using {{site.data.keyword.keymanagementserviceshort}}.
+For more information on {{site.data.keyword.cos_short}}'s integration with {{site.data.keyword.keymanagementserviceshort}} visit [{{site.data.keyword.cos_short}}'s encryption documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-encryption).

 {{site.data.keyword.wh-acd_short}} does not store the unstructured data submitted to the /analyze APIs for analysis.
 The only user data stored is the optional configuration data submitted in the form of a cartridge to the /deploy API as well as an any profiles or flows a user may optionally define outside of a cartridge deployment.

 ## Protecting your sensitive data in {{site.data.keyword.wh-acd_short}}
 {: #data-encryption}

-You can add a higher level of encryption protection and control to your data at rest (when it is stored) and data in motion (when it is transported) by enabling integration with {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementservicelong_notm}}.
+You can add a higher level of encryption protection and control to your data at rest (when it is stored) and data in motion (when it is transported) by enabling integration with {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementserviceshort}}.

 The data that you store in {{site.data.keyword.cloud_notm}} is encrypted at rest by using a randomly generated key.
-If you need to control the encryption keys, you can integrate {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementservicelong_notm}}.
+If you need to control the encryption keys, you can integrate {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementserviceshort}}.
 This process is commonly referred to as Bring your own keys (BYOK).
-With {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementservicelong_notm}} you can create, import, and manage encryption keys.
+With {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementserviceshort}} you can create, import, and manage encryption keys.
 You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.

 ### About customer-managed keys